gregriff/ducky/README.md

 ### Features
 - Markdown rendering of responses (can customize colors and more)
 - Syntax highlighting of code blocks (configurable, and per-language highlighting coming soon)
-- Double-click a response to open the `less` pager for easier copying and incremental text search
 - Responsive resizing of all elements on screen during terminal window resizing, even during response streaming
 - Intelligent resizing of prompt text input to maximize main content area
 - Graceful handling of API errors